mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 > Rose.
 Oh!
 > Pure contradiction.
-> Under layers of ivy,
+> Under layers of eyelids,
-> there is peaceful sleep,
+> there is peaceful sleep, with joy.
-> with joy.
 > No one touches.

 This is the inscription on Rilke’s tombstone. *[He repeats it.]*